gavin-hyl/cs38/cs38-final-ghua.typ

 === There exists a train $t_j$ such that $c_j <= d_(i-1)^* <= d_j$ and $d_j > d_i^*$
 In this case, we can take train $t_j$ instead of train $t_i$, and set $d_j^* = d_i^*$.
+This does not change the cost of the sequence since the number of trains taken is the same.
 This is possible because $d_i^* = d_j^* < d_j$.
 We may then invoke the previous case to show that we can take train $t_j$ to its ending city given that $T$ is optimal.

-Therefore, we can iteratively transform the sequence of trains $T$ into the sequence returned by the algorithm, which is optimal.
+Therefore, by iterating through the trains from start to finish, we can transform the optimal sequence of trains $T$ into the sequence returned by the algorithm without changing the cost.
+Therefore, the sequence of trains returned by the algorithm is optimal.

 == Complexity
 The algorithm first sorts the list of trains by their starting city, which takes $O(m log m)$ time.
-The operations in the outer `WHILE` loop are all constant time operations, and they are run at most $m$ times (since $t$ is incremented every time the inner loop is run, which is guaranteed to happen at least once per outer loop).
-This is $O(m)$.
+The outer `WHILE` loop iterates at most $m$ times, since there are at most $m$ trains, and each time the outer loop is executed, one train is boarded ($t$ incremented at least once).
+Otherwise, the algorithm returns None, which is of lower complexity.
+Therefore, the outer `WHILE` loop's instructions (excluding the inner loop) run at most $m$ times, which is $O(m)$.
 The operations in the inner `WHILE` loop are also constant time operations, and they are run at most $m$ times, which is $O(m)$.
 Therefore, the overall time complexity of the algorithm is
 $